Titan-Lyra/thebookkeeper/team-14/002-Act 2/_posts/2025-09-27-bakers-doesnt-2.md

 From the party’s perspective, it was a slaughter.
 They were outmatched; poor [Grof] bore the full fury of the hag.
 Alone, the hag would have been formidable.
 Add the dragon and four gingerbread people… and their demise would have been certain.
 Fortunately, [Uncle Nibblecheek] preferred to turn them into chocolate rather than annihilate them outright.
 This delay gave the heroic Rowan time to escape and single-handedly defeat the hag—or at least, that is what the party believes.
 They must trust him for now.

 ## And Afterwards
-The entire party, including the squirrel [Nibbles], traveled north to Lurkish under my instructions.
+The entire party, including the squirrel [Nibbles], traveled north to Leukish under my instructions.
 Their cozy lives are about to change forever, as the fate of the world may rest in their hands.
 No pressure.
 I believe Fill returned [Asger Applegarth] to Hubbleton.
 The Nyrond soldiers likely left to search for their lost prince once more.
 [Caleb] will have to confront his father.

 ---